Get to Know Medallion Status

 Medallion Qualification Segments: Medallion Qualification Segments (MQSs) are earned through flight activity on Delta, Delta Connection, Delta Shuttle, and select airline partners.
 All paid fare classes eligible to earn MQMs count toward MQSs.

-Base fare and carrier-imposed surcharges for travel marketed by Group 1, Group 2 and Group 3 partner airlines and ticketed through a Delta channel (featuring a ticket number beginning with “006”) will also be included in MQDs.
-For travel ticketed and marketed by Group 1, Group 2 and Group 3 partner airlines MQDs will be equal to one-fifth of the base miles and Class Bonus miles (when applicable) earned on the itinerary.
+Base fare and carrier-imposed surcharges for travel marketed by Core Global and Global Airline Partners and ticketed through a Delta channel (featuring a ticket number beginning with “006”) are also eligible to earn MQDs.
+For travel ticketed and marketed by Core Global and Global Airline Partners, MQDs will be equal to one-fifth of the base miles and Class Bonus miles (when applicable) earned on the itinerary.

 Certain tickets, including but not limited to bulk, consolidator, cruise, vacation packages, inclusive tour and other tickets where the fare is not disclosed, will also count toward MQDs excluding bookings made through priceline.com or hotwire.com where the carrier is not disclosed prior to purchase.
 A portion of the airfare for some Delta Vacations packages will earn MQDs based on fare class and distance flown.
 Award, free, barter, pass travel and other tickets not eligible for mileage accrual will not earn MQDs.
 Pay with Miles tickets eligible for mileage accrual will earn MQDs for the portion of the base fare and carrier-imposed surcharges remaining and paid in currency after miles are applied to the ticket total.